Miexil/pang-date/README.md

 # pang-date
-Remake of a classic arcade game.
+Remake of the classic 70s arcade game.